rcfgroup/headfake/README.md

 * Support for shareable template-based config or direct Python implementation to setup and perform the data generation.

-* Embeddable data generation into projects (either using a YAML config or constructing the classes manually).
+* Embeddable data generation into projects (either using a YAML or JSON config or using Python data structures/classes).

 * Generation of names and contact details through use of the Python package Faker.